peering-manager/peering-manager/docs/configuration/miscellaneous.md

 Default: `True`

-Perform validation for of the value when creating or updating a BGP community.
+Perform validation of the value when creating or updating a BGP community.
 This ensures that a value is a valid standard, extended or large community.
 This validation can be disabled if Peering Manager enforced notations do not fit the user needs.